RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

     $ docker run -d --name redis1 redis
     ```

-1. Connect to a bash prompt running in the container:
+1. Connect to a shell prompt running in the container:

     ``` sh
     $ docker exec -it redis1 bash